psykomal/psygo/content/posts/self-masters.md

 ### **Learning**

 1. I'll leave this section to swyx's perfect post - [How To Learn In Private](https://www.swyx.io/learn-in-private)
+2. A primer on motivation - https://csprimer.com/articles/consistency/
-2. One last thing - *We programmers learn computer internals to become better programmers, shouldn't we learn brain internals to become better thinkers and brain users?*
+3. One last thing - *We programmers learn computer internals to become better programmers, shouldn't we learn brain internals to become better thinkers and brain users?*
 	1. **The Programmer's Brain** by Felienne Hermans is a book that connects this gap and offers techniques to improve programming and learning by leveraging cognitive science.
 When learning a new programming language or reading new code, we encounter memory problems requiring memory solutions.

+### Random Musings:
+1. [csprimer](https://csprimer.com/) is an awesome resource synergistic to the philopsophy of this post.
+I am currently a subsriber.